 Children’s picture books are often very visual and colourful with lots of details in the illustrations.
 You can use these pictures to label and model the things/items and use lots of describing words.
 Describing words can include things like colour, size, shape etc. For example, when pointing to a picture of a cat you can say “Cat!
 He has black fur, he is so fluffy.
 Look at his pointy ears and long tail”.
 Children learn language through listening to others, so the more you model your language with lots of describing words the easier it will be for your child to use describing words in their own language and also increase the length of their sentences beyond just single words.

 In this video, Speech Pathologist Monique Speakman goes through some examples of how to use picture books to help with early language development.
+Click here to buy your own copy of the Where is the Green Sheep book.

 4. Expand object knowledge